Pruning in the wrong way: How to Avoid

-Pruning trees is an important part of keeping them healthy and looking good, but it’s not something that should be done lightly.
-Unexperienced, ineffective techniques and the use of incorrect tools can lead to serious damage to your trees, or make them inaccessible.
-This article will explain the things you need to avoid when pruning your trees to ensure they remain looking and healthy for the years to come.
+Pruning trees is an essential aspect of maintaining their health and appearance, but it’s not an activity that should be done lightly.
+Unexperienced, ineffective techniques, and the use of improper equipment can cause serious damage to your trees, or even render them inaccessible.
+In this article, we’ll discuss what to avoid while pruning your trees to ensure they remain in good shape and beautiful for many long time to come.

-One of the biggest errors people make when pruning is doing so in the wrong time of year.
-Pruning during the wrong season can disrupt the tree’s natural growth pattern and make it more susceptible to pests and disease.
-It is generally recommended to cut down deciduous trees in the winter months when they are dormant and conifers in the late spring or early summer.
+One of the biggest errors people do when trimming is to do this during the wrong time of the year.
+Pruning at the wrong time can disrupt the tree’s natural growth pattern and leave it vulnerable to pests and diseases.
+In general, it’s best to trim deciduous trees in the winter, when they’re dormant, and conifers during the latter part of spring or summer.

 Beware of using the wrong tools

-Another problem is that people use the improper tools for the task.
-Dull or rusty tools can cause injury to the tree, and make it more susceptible to diseases, and making use of tools that are too big or heavy can cause unnecessary damage.
-Make sure you’ve got the appropriate tools to do the job and ensure they are sharp and well-maintained.
+Another issue is using the wrong tools for the job.
+Old or worn-out tools can cause damage to the tree, and make it more susceptible to diseases, and making use of instruments that are large or heavy could cause irreparable damage.
+Make sure you’ve got the appropriate tools for the job and keep them sharp and well-maintained.

-While it may be tempting to cut the tree heavily to attain the desired shape or size, removing excessively at one time can be harmful to the tree.
-Pruning should be performed slowly, and over a period of time in order to allow the tree to recover from cuts.
+While it is tempting to prune heavily to attain a desired dimension or shape, cutting off excessively at one time can end up being harmful for the trees.
+Pruning should always be done slowly, and over a period of time should it be necessary, so that the tree can recuperate between prunings.

 Don’t Cut Too Close to the Trunk

-When pruning, it is important to not cut near to trunk.
-This can leave the tree susceptible to diseases and also leave unattractive stubs which can be difficult to get rid of.
-Make your cuts in the area just outside of the collar of the branch that is the area raised where the branch meets the trunk.
+When pruning, you must be careful to not cut too close to the trunk.
+This can leave the tree susceptible to diseases and also leave unattractive stubs which can be difficult to remove.
+Instead, make your cuts in the area just outside of the collar of the branch that is the area raised that connects the branch to the trunk.

 FAQs

-It’s dependent on the kind of tree and its individual requirements, but generally it’s best to prune deciduous trees every 3-5 years and conifers every 5-10 years.
+It depends on the species of tree and its specific needs, but in general it’s best to trim deciduous trees once every 3-5 years as well as conifers once every five to 10 years.

-Although it is possible to trim the trees you own, it’s best to leave the task to a professional if you’re not confident about your abilities.
-A professional arborist has the knowledge, experience and the training required to cut your trees with safety and efficiency.
+Although it is possible to trim yourself, you should to delegate the task to a professional if you’re not sure of your skills.
+A tree surgeon will have the experience, equipment and the training required to cut your trees with safety and efficiency.

 Does pruning harm my trees?